-Chinese Americans must seek greater impact and influence in the land we live and call home.
+Asian Americans must seek greater impact and influence in the land we live and call home.
 To do this, we have to contribute to the greater good through adding value to our community, its people and their well-being to earn respect, trust and ultimately influence in politics.

 Our goal is not only to advocate the need for engagement, but to actually give direction, provide the way, find the path, and give guidance in projects, opportunities and activities that lead to hands-on training and experience according to one’s own interests, abilities and aspirations.

 We believe that the future of the world is in the hands of the youngest generation.
 To promote civic engagement and activism among the youngest people in our community, we seek to develop and grow a new generation of leaders to be ready for success in the modern world, by providing and training students and young leaders with hands-on opportunities, in the form of community projects.
 The Pathway Foundation trains interns with mission-based objectives to seek and enact real change in their communities, learning important skills such as outreach, management, organization, and planning.
 This practical experience develops the ability for civic engagement within an up-in-coming generation of leaders.